Guerrilla artists beautify Melbourne's security bollards

-MELBOURNE Guerrilla artists in Melbourne are splashing colour over concrete blocks set up around the city's central business district last month to stop militant attacks with vehicles.
+MELBOURNE (Reuters) - Guerrilla artists in Melbourne are splashing colour over concrete blocks set up around the city's central business district last month to stop militant attacks with vehicles.

 "It's good to see Melbourne style hitting the bollards," said 26-year old office worker Jamie Young.